triton-inference-server/server/docs/user_guide/request_cancellation.md

 ### Triton C API

-[In-Process Triton Server C API](../customization_guide/inference_protocols.md#in-process-triton-server-api) has been enhanced with `TRITONSERVER_InferenceRequestCancel` and `TRITONSERVER_InferenceRequestIsCancelled` to cancel and query the cancellation status of an inflight request.
+[In-Process Triton Server C API](../customization_guide/inference_protocols.md#in-process-triton-server-api) has been enhanced with `TRITONSERVER_InferenceRequestCancel` and `TRITONSERVER_InferenceRequestIsCancelled` to issue cancellation and query whether cancellation has been issued on an inflight request respectively.
 Read more about the APIs in [tritonserver.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonserver.h).

 ### gRPC Endpoint